 The wagon moved as quickly as the Ro’ pulling it would allow, while the sands blew fierce.
 Storm, first nothing but a dusting, was now upon them in true.
 Rising up until it seemed higher than any natural cloud, the sandstorm had begun blocking the road from all but the keenest eyes.
 Waves of dust that might rival even the City of the Emperor’s distant walls.

 For hours now, there had been no respite.
-Still, the wagon carried onward: determined to continue.
+Still, the wagon carried onward: determined to continue its journey forward.

 “Do you know where we are?”
 Trader Welsh shouted ahead to the guide, pushing out through the cover of the wagon to face the storm.
 For a brief moment, he had to resist to the urge to go back into hiding.